Curating For The Future:

-During her secondment at AGYU, Tian will work in dialogue with AGYU’s year-long inquiry into the role hybrid identities might play in constituting new forms of cultural kinship and survival.
-AGYU looks forward to this opportunity to share learnings of diasporic forms of curating in Australia and Canada as well as set up a robust schedule of studio visits with Toronto-based artists and cultural workers with the hopes of further reciprocal exchange.
+During her secondment at AGYU, Tian worked in dialogue with AGYU’s year-long inquiry into the role hybrid identities might play in constituting new forms of cultural kinship and survival.
+AGYU appreciated this opportunity to share learnings of diasporic forms of curating in Australia and Canada as well as facilitate a robust schedule of studio visits with Toronto-based artists and cultural workers with the hopes of further reciprocal exchange.

 Curating For The Future

 Small World Music Centre, 180 Shaw Street, Suite 101

 AGYU and Critical Distance Centre For Curators were pleased to co-present a curatorial talk by Tian.
 A presentation of Tian’s work in conversation with Critical Distance Founding Director Shani K Parsons, AGYU Interim Director/Curator Emelie Chhangur and Toronto Niennial of Art Associate Curator, Public Programming and Learning Myung-Sun Kim.
 Tian Zhang is a curator and cultural producer interested in socially-engaged, alternative and activist curatorial methodologies.
 Tian Zhang would like to acknowledge the Australian Government through the Australia Council for the Arts, its arts funding and advisory body for support for this project.